-This course examines women's multiple and varied relationships to contemporary pop culture.
-It focuses on representations of women and discusses their roles as producers and scriptwriters, readers and spectators, and active fans and media activists.
-It looks at various ways of thinking about these relationships, asking what is meant by 'pop culture', and exploring it as a site of struggle and negotiation.
+This course introduces students to approaches to the study of popular culture and cultural studies, asking what is meant by the term "pop culture" and exploring it as a site of struggle and negotiation for a variety of identity groups.
+It explores both how social identities (gender, race, sexuality, and class) are constructed and represented in popular cultural objects and practices, and examines how those can make a difference to how people then interact with and in that pop culture.
 Course materials are drawn from advertising, popular events and trends, news items, film, TV, fan culture, zines, pornography, and the new communications technologies.

-Cross-listed as English 314 and Anthropology 310 PREREQUISITE: None Three hours a week
+Cross-listed as English 314 and Anthropology 310